tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 `Response.status` and `Response.result` constants SHOULD be given internationalized labels as appropriate for the the consumers of `Data Quality Reports`.

-For each Test in an implementation, that Test MUST produce the same results as are specified in a row of the validation data for that Test, except when a `bdq:sourceAuthority` parameter specifies a source other than the default `sourceAuthority` specified for that Test.
+For each Test in an implementation, that Test MUST produce the same results as are specified in a row of the conformance testing data for that Test, except when a `bdq:sourceAuthority` parameter specifies a source other than the default `sourceAuthority` specified for that Test.

 ### 8.6 Existing Software tools (non-normative)

-#### 8.6.1 Tools for Validating Test Implementations with the Validation Data (non-normative)
+#### 8.6.1 Tools for Validating Test Implementations with the Conformance Testing Data (non-normative)

-The `bdqtestrunner` tool (Morris, 2024), written in Java, was written to validate the implementations of the BDQ Tests in various FilteredPush data quality libraries against the Test Validation Data.
-This tool uses Java annotations on methods that implement Tests in order to match inputs from the validation data to methods under Test that implement individual Tests.
+The `bdqtestrunner` tool (Morris, 2024), written in Java, was written to validate the implementations of the BDQ Tests in various FilteredPush data quality libraries against the Test Conformance Testing Data.
+This tool uses Java annotations on methods that implement Tests in order to match inputs from the conformance testing data to methods under Test that implement individual Tests.
 The tool could be reused to validate implementations in other Java classes that follow the same use of `ffdq-api` (Lowery and Morris 2024).

 Java annotations can be used to match Test implementation methods to Tests and `Information Elements` to method parameters.
 The [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) provides a set of annotations intended to enable code using Java reflection to detect methods that implement particular Tests, and then again through Java reflection, bind Darwin Core terms and other `Information Elements` in input data onto appropriate method parameters.